jonhurtt/my-node-app/README.md

 # my-node-app
-NodeJs to Docker to ECR to ECS to Fargate with Terraform
+NodeJs to Docker to ECR to ECS to Fargate with Terraform.

 1. Setup
 2. Enabling Code Scanning for Repository for Sarif Upload (if private repo - enabled by default with public)